Chat2Graph LogoChat2Graph

 module_path: "app.plugin.neo4j.resource.data_importation"

-# Each action includes a name (name), description (desc), and required tools (tools)
+# Each action includes a name, description (desc), and the tools required to complete the action.

 actions: